 There are two types of fat that our body stores, subcutaneous fat and visceral fat.
 Subcutaneous fat is stored just under the skin that we can feel in our arms, legs, and hips.
 Think of the fat on your body that your are able to pinch with your fingers.

-Visceral fat, or visceral adipose tissue, is the fat that our body stores inside the abdominal cavity and wraps itself around the heart, liver, intestines and other internal organs.
+Visceral fat, or visceral adipose tissue, is the fat that our body stores inside the body cavity and wraps itself around the heart, liver, intestines and other internal organs.
 This fat is metabolically active and functions like another organ that produces negative hormonal effects on the body.
-Some call it "angry" or "inflammatory" fat!
+We call it "angry" or "inflammatory" fat!

 Visceral fat is also referred to as "active fat" because it produces hormones that contributes to insulin resistance leading to type 2 diabetes.
 Insulin resistance is the prediabetic state where your body is losing its ability to properly process insulin and regulate blood glucose.
 The visceral fat secretes a protein called retinol-binding protein 4 (RBP4) that increases insulin resistance in the body.
-Visceral fat also releases inflammatory substances called cytokines leading to chronic inflammation and issues with hormone regulation.
+Visceral fat also releases inflammatory substances called cytokines leading to chronic inflammation.

 High levels of visceral fat are associated with increased risk for:

 - Type 2 diabetes

 There are many ways to test for and estimate how much visceral fat a person is carrying.
 MRI and CT scans are accurate but extremly costly as a tool to find and monitor visceral fat levels.
 You can take an estimate based on your waistline measurements, over 35 inches for women and 40 inches for men.